What Is Loud Quitting and How To Address It in 2026? - RecruitBPM

 Posting Negative Company Reviews Online

 Within hours of resigning, some employees post detailed negative reviews on Glassdoor, Indeed, or social media.
 These reviews highlight specific complaints about management, culture, or compensation.
-Future candidates read these reviews when evaluating job offers.
+They often include names and specific incidents.

 Walking Out Mid-Shift